lm3nitro/Projects/New/DNS tunneling.md

 > [!NOTE]
 > Rita is pointing out that  "cisco-update.com" has many unique subdomains calls.

-This is an abonormally high amount of traffic and something that needs to be investigated further.
+This is an abnormally high amount of traffic and something that needs to be investigated further.

 ## Tshark Manual Analysis: